mzc796/mzc796.github.io/_pages/about.md

 News
 ======
+- [09/29/2025] [MINK-MIC](https://www.minkwic.org/) is incoming (Oct.
+3-4, Lenexa, KS)!
+I will serve as a panelist for cybersecurity in the age of AI, a poster competition judge, and give a 15-minute talk on Evolving Network Security in the Era of Network Programmability.
+Looking forward to meeting the community!
 - [05/19/2025] I’m excited to be joining [Kansas State University](https://kcats.k-state.edu/) as a tenure-track Assistant Professor in August 2025!
 I’m looking for motivated PhD students interested in networked systems and security research.
 Feel free to send me your CV if interested.

 - [02/18/2025] I successfully defended my thesis!
 I am deeply grateful for the invaluable mentorship and guidance from my committee and collaborators!